-Don't Believe "Experts" Or "Nice People" Without Proof: Ask To See Independent Studies Published In Peer-Reviewed Journals
+Don't Believe "Experts" Or "Nice People" Without Proof -

-Much of what great numbers of people assume to be true are found to be false when logic and critical analysis are applied to them.
+Much of what great numbers of people assume to be true are found to be false when critical analysis is applied.

-All too often, smart people whose job is to market something to the public use these notions and assumptions as hot-buttons to pass something into public use that is not as good as it seems.
-Sometimes what they sell to or get people to believe is actually bad for the people who accept it as a fact or buy the product.
+All too often, smart marketing people use these notions and assumptions as hot-buttons to sell you something that is not as valuable as it seems.
+Sometimes what they sell or get people to believe is actually not so good for you.

-Furthermore, a tablet amount of organic foods (1000 milligrams) can't compare to a real organic orange or a peach or organic brocolli that might weigh 84,000 milligrams, which is three ounces.
-People pay high prices for doses of important nutrients like calcium in "organic whole-food-grown-type" vitamins that are too small to provide important benefits like improving bone density.
-This can produce a harmful deficiency to someone like a senior woman who has a serious need for calcium to reduce her risk of bone fracture.
+Furthermore, a tablet amount of organic foods (1,000 milligrams) can't compare to a real organic orange or a peach or organic brocolli that might weigh 84,000 milligrams, which is three ounces.
+People pay high prices for doses of important nutrients like calcium in "organic whole-food-grown-type" vitamins that are too low to provide important benefits, like improving bone density or reducing the risk of bone fractures.

 At this time "organic" is a magic word and a hotbutton to people who are religiously seeking healthy products.
 People buy things that are organic without even looking critically at what they are buying.
 While we all want organic, clean, pesticide-free food, vitamins with any kind of useful potency are not "organic" and can't be.

-In about 588 BC, in the Kalama Sutta, the Buddha specifically told his follows to eschew blind faith in anything, including his own teachings.
+In about 588 BC, in the Kalama Sutta, the Buddha, specifically told his follows to eschew blind faith in anything, including his own teachings.
 What he said translates to "Don't take anyone's word for it."
-This is also the motto of UK's Royal Society and mine.

 See also: Read, But Be Careful.